tugkan35/tugkan35/README.md

 I focus on **frontend development and user interface design**, building responsive and user-friendly web interfaces using **HTML, CSS, JavaScript, jQuery, and Bootstrap**.

+I also use **AI tools** as part of my development workflow to research solutions, troubleshoot technical issues, improve my code, and learn new technologies more efficiently.

-I also have experience in **video editing and visual content creation** using Adobe Premiere Pro, Adobe After Effects, Adobe Photoshop, and Canva.
+In addition, I have experience in **video editing and visual content creation** using Adobe Premiere Pro, Adobe After Effects, Adobe Photoshop, and Canva.

 I enjoy learning new technologies, improving my development skills, and creating modern digital experiences.